codahale/lockstitch/design.md

 First, this design provides a clean separation of responsibilities.
 BLAKE3 effectively functions as a chained KDF, a task for which it was designed and for which its fitness can be clearly analyzed.
-AEGIS128L is used as a pseudo-random function (PRF), the task for which it was designed.
+AEGIS128L is used as a PRF and AEAD, tasks for which it was designed.

 Second, in addition to a key, AEGIS128L requires a nonce which is copied directly into the cipher's initial state.
 The use of the operation code in the nonce ensures that the output of an operation is